vladyslav-crunch/auto-posting-bot/README.md

 # auto-posting-bot

-Bot which will take messages from another channels and repost it to destination channels
+Auto Postin Bot simplifies the process of reposting messages from source channels to destination channels.
+Effortlessly share content, updates, and announcements across your Telegram channels with just a few clicks.

 # Telegram Bot Setup Guide